 Outside of work you may find Caroline playing volleyball or softball, trying the newest Ann Arbor-area restaurant with her roommate, reading, supporting University of Michigan athletics, watching bad reality TV, hanging out with friends, visiting her niece and nephew in Washington DC, or visiting her family and three dogs in her hometown of Bloomfield Village.

-Madeline Smith, Executive Assistant
+Madeline Smith, Operations Manager